Bodhert/ElixirTradingBot/notes/notes.md

 ## Chapter 14
 using `on_conflict: :replace_all` works as an upsert

-voy en 14.7.2 Redesign supervision using Registry
+voy en 14.7.2 en el codigo el cual la ultima line es  @registry :subscriber_workers